TimothyYe/skm/README.md

    0.4

 COMMANDS:
-     init, i     Initialize SSH keys store for the first time usage. create, c   Create a new SSH key. ls, l       List all the available SSH keys use, u      Set specific SSH key as default by its alias name delete, d   Delete specific SSH key by alias name rename, rn  Rename SSH key alias name to a new one copy, cp    Copy current SSH public key to a remote host backup, b   Backup all SSH keys to an archive file restore, r  Restore SSH keys from an existing archive file help, h     Shows a list of commands or help for one command
+     init, i      Initialize SSH keys store for the first time usage. create, c    Create a new SSH key. ls, l        List all the available SSH keys use, u       Set specific SSH key as default by its alias name delete, d    Delete specific SSH key by alias name rename, rn   Rename SSH key alias name to a new one copy, cp     Copy current SSH public key to a remote host display, dp  Display the current SSH public key backup, b    Backup all SSH keys to an archive file restore, r   Restore SSH keys from an existing archive file help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help